 I almost taught English in South Korea before deciding to leave the teaching world and try out my blogging chops.
 And while most days I’m happy with that, there are days I wish I was eating all the kimchi jjigae, bibimbap dolsot, mandu, sundubu jjigae, and galbi I could find.
 Traditional Korean food is one of my favorite foods in the world, and to eat it in the homeland would be a dream come true.
 Plus, the spring cherry blossoms and the autumn colors are simply beautiful, and it’s affordable to travel in Korea!
 There are so many gorgeous islands, like the famous Jeju Island (often called “The Hawaii of Korea”) and lesser known but equally beautiful ones like Ulleungdo.

 Yet another place I am actually definitely going to in 2017!
 I’ve been researching Guatemala and I am mildly obsessed.
 Semuc Champey, the series of limestone pools shown above, is simply stunning.
 I’m excited to explore the ruins at Tikal, one of the largest Mayan ruins there is.
 I can’t wait to hike active volcanoes, chill on Lake Atitlán, stroll through beautiful colonial cities like colorful Antigua, and learn about contemporary Mayan culture.
+Though some people may worry about the safety in Guatemala, the country is bouncing back from their decades-long civil war and making progress towards improved safety.

 17. Sri Lanka